AmeliaMaier/Capstone_Machine_Learning_Apogee/README.md

 ### Hypothesis:

 Our hypothesis is that content browsed by individual users provides indication of intent for our client's product/service.

+### Question:

 Via user clustering, what types of content show the highest intent for our client's product/service?

+### How To Run:

+Download the source code, find data that has a list of strings for the categories users visit and the number of times said user convered, run the main_code.py file.

 ### EDA